guisant/Clone-Netflix/README.md

 # Clone-Netflix
 Desafio Bootcamp Digital Innovation One
-- Neste desafio, recriei a interface da Netflix.
+- Neste desafio, recriei a interface do Netflix.